tokenami/tokenami/README.md

 The keys in your `responsive` and `theme` objects can be anything you wish.
 These keys will be used to name your tokens (more on this later).

+#### Multiple themes

-Use the `modes` key to set up multiple themes if preferred:
+Use the `modes` key to set up multiple themes if preferred.
+The names of your modes can be anything you like:

 ```ts
 module.exports = createConfig({